Water Gardening

 Marginal Aquatics

 These aptly-named plants float at the surface while their roots hang into the water.
 Most floating aquatics are tropical, but some are hardy perennials in climates with hard winter freezes.
-Hyacinth (NOT the garden variety bulb!) and water lettuce are good choices to disguise the top of the BioFalls filter.
+Water hyacinths (NOT the garden variety bulb!) and water lettuce are tropicals, and good choices to disguise the top of the BioFalls filter.

 Submerged aquatics are commonly called oxygenators, but this is a misnomer.
 These plants do produce oxygen during the day, but at night and on cloudy days, they use oxygen and produce carbon dioxide.
-Submerged aquatics are efficient at using nutrients in the water and are good hiding places for fish.
+Submerged aquatics, including hornwort, lemon bacopa, horsetail rush, and miniature spearwort, are efficient at using nutrients in the water and are good hiding places for fish.

 FISH, TADPOLES, AND SNAILS ENLIVEN YOUR POND